-Here, the student can choose among different courses, mostly in numerical mathematics, see the MOSES platform for a list of courses (course description only available in German).
-The course Wissenschaftliches Rechnen (in English Scientific Computing) is mandatory.
+Here, the student can choose among different modules, mostly in numerical mathematics, see the MOSES platform for a list of modules (module descriptions only available in German).
+The module Wissenschaftliches Rechnen* (in English Scientific Computing) is mandatory.

 Area 2: Applied Mathematics (20 ECTS, in German Angewandte Mathematik)

-Here, different courses in applied mathematics can be chosen, see the MOSES platform for a list of courses (course description only available in German).
+Here, different modules in applied mathematics can be chosen, see the MOSES platform for a list of modules (module descriptions only available in German).

 Area 3: Applied Discipline (19 ECTS)

-The student chooses one applied discipline among the fields physics, chemistry, engineering sciences, biology and medicine and selects courses of the chosen discipline.
-These courses are usually offered by departments which are not part of the institute of mathematics and, thus, we cannot provide a complete list of courses.
+The student chooses one applied discipline among the fields physics, chemistry, engineering sciences, biology and medicine and selects modules of the chosen discipline.
+These modules are usually offered by departments which are not part of the institute of mathematics and, thus, we cannot provide a complete list of modules.
 To search for appropriate modules, the MOSES platform can be used.

 Area 4: Free Choice (5 ECTS)

-Here, the student can choose from all courses offered by TU Berlin.
+Here, the student can choose from all modules offered by TU Berlin.
 To search for appropriate modules, the MOSES platform can be used.

 Area 5: Mathematical Seminars (12 ECTS)